 A Focus on Cities

-Urban areas are home to roughly half the world’s population and they account for more than 70 percent of total GHG emissions.
-That’s why NIST has established three Urban Test Beds, where scientists are developing advanced technologies for directly measuring GHG emissions at urban scales.
+Urban areas are home to roughly half the world’s population and they account for more than half of total fossil fuel emissions.
+For this reason, we have established a system of three Urban Test Beds—areas where scientists are developing advanced technologies for directly measuring emissions at small scales in space and time.
 This will make it possible to attribute emissions to specific sources such as individual neighborhoods, traffic corridors, or landfills, and to observe how those emissions change over daily and seasonal cycles.
 This high-resolution information will give stakeholders the timely, accurate information they need to more effectively manage emissions.

 A Trusted Third Party

 When you buy a gallon of gas or a pound of sugar, you can be confident that you’re getting what you paid for in part thanks to measurement standards developed at NIST.
 These standards are necessary for markets to function efficiently and for regulations to be implemented fairly.
 NIST is also developing measurement standards for GHG emissions that define, for instance, what constitutes a ton of emitted carbon.
-Because NIST is not a regulatory agency, we are able to work closely with all interested parties to ensure that greenhouse gas emission measurements are accurate and reliable.
+Because NIST is not a regulatory agency, we are able to work closely with other agencies and regulated industries to ensure that emission measurements are accurate, reliable, and standards-based.